Guardians vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have won in 10, or 45.5%, of the 22 contests they have been named as odds-on underdogs this year.
+- The Guardians have been victorious in 10, or 43.5%, of the 23 contests they have been chosen as underdogs in this season.

-- This season, Cleveland has won three of its seven games when it's the underdog by at least +120 on the moneyline.
+- Cleveland has a record of 7-7, a 50% win rate, when it's set as an underdog of +110 or more by bookmakers this season.

-- The Guardians have an implied victory probability of 45.5% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Guardians have a 47.6% chance of coming away with a victory in the contest.

-- Games involving Cleveland have gone over the total set by oddsmakers in 19 of 54 chances this season.
+- So far this season, Cleveland and its opponents have hit the over in 20 of its 55 games with a total.

-- The Guardians are 4-3-0 against the spread in their seven games with a line set by sportsbooks this season.
+- The Guardians have posted a record of 5-3-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.